ibm-cloud-docs/cephaas/sds_host_create.md

 {: #sds-creating-host-with-api}
 {: api}

-You can create hosts by directly calling the Volume REST APIs.
-For more information about the file shares {{site.data.keyword.cephaas_short}} API, see the {{site.data.keyword.cephaas_full_notm}} API reference.
+You can create hosts by directly calling the Host REST APIs.
+For more information about the Host {{site.data.keyword.cephaas_short}} API, see the {{site.data.keyword.cephaas_full_notm}} API reference.

 ### Before you begin
 {: #sds-host-api-prereqs}